mcneel/developer.rhino3d.com/_guide_topics/opennurbs/data-from-ellipses.md

   const ON_ModelGeometryComponent* model_geometry = ON_ModelGeometryComponent::Cast(model_component);
   if (nullptr != model_geometry)
   {
-    // Test for curve object
+    // Test for NURBS curve object
     const ON_NurbsCurve* nurb = ON_NurbsCurve::Cast(model_geometry->Geometry(nullptr));
     if (nullptr != nurb)
     {